calaway/notebook/raspberry_pi/my_raspberry_pi_4_home_server.md

 ## Install Ubuntu Server

+### 2024 Update

+I followed [these instructions](https://ubuntu.com/download/raspberry-pi) to install Ubuntu server 24.04 LTS via the Raspberry Pi Imager.
+Leverage the custom config settings on the Raspberry Pi Imager to automatically connect to your wi-fi and have your SSH key installed.
+I was able to SSH into the pi immediately after booting it up the first time without ever connecting to a monitor.

+### 2020 Original

 I installed Ubuntu 20.04 LTS (64-bit) from [here](https://ubuntu.com/download/raspberry-pi) using [these instructions](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).
 I did this entirely headlessly, without ever connecting the Pi to a monitor or keyboard.
 I plugged it directly into the router via ethernet, so there was no need to mess with wi-fi.

 ## SSH